13.0.2 Graduate Degree Areas of Responsibility

-The relationship between the supervisor and their student plays a fundamental role in the student’s successful completion of the degree.
+The relationship between the supervisor and his or her student plays a fundamental role in the student’s successful completion of the degree.
 Continuity of supervision is an integral component of this relationship, since it provides:

 - an opportunity to establish sufficient mutual knowledge and trust to facilitate effective intellectual debate; and

 - an intellectual environment that allows the graduate student to focus on the goals of the graduate program.